-During low season, there aren’t as many tourists around so it's easy for locals to get discounted tours and affordable accommodation in hotels.
-It's also far more enjoyable to take in Thailand's attractions without having to contend with huge crowds.
+During the low season, there aren’t as many tourists around, so it's easy for locals to get discounted tours and affordable accommodation in hotels.
+It's also far more enjoyable to take in Thailand's attractions without having to contend with crowds.

 Weather in Thailand

-The ocean is beautiful and warm, and the weather is sunny during the tourist high season.
-At this time of year, Thailand can be a very typical tropical paradise.
+The ocean is beautiful and warm, and the weather is sunny during the high season.
+At this time of year, Thailand can be the very picture of a tropical paradise.

 Healthcare in Thailand

-Most public hospitals are understaffed and medical personnel are overworked.
+Most public hospitals are understaffed, and medical personnel are overworked.
 Expats should be prepared for long waits to get medical treatment.
-Some private hospitals are well known for taking advantage of expats and charging extortionate prices.
+Some private hospitals are known to take advantage of expats and charge extortionate prices.

 Cost of living in Thailand

 Thai food, petrol and general items are inexpensive.
-It is easy to live a simple life on a medium to low salary.
+It isn't necessary to bring home a massive salary to live a simple and comfortable life here.

-Western-style food is very expensive, as is alcohol.
-One can quickly spend a lot of money in Thailand if not paying attention.
+Western-style food is prohibitively expensive, as is alcohol.
+One can quickly spend plenty of money in Thailand if not paying attention.